-- 6. Student participation List all students participating in the project, their classification level (undergraduate, master's, Ph.D., post doc) and their field of study (degree major): Josh Richardson and Katharine Schleich (both Water Science & Management Ph.D. students) were supporting the project until September.
-Spencer Willman (Water Science & Management Master's student) has taken over work on this project. - 7.
-Provide special recognition awards or notable achievements as a result of the research: We have been invited to submit an abstract and contribute a presentation at the NM WRRI's 59th Annual New Mexico Water Conference, New Mexico's Water Future: Connecting Stakeholder Needs to Water Information, which will be in Santa Fe on November 18-19, 2014. - 8.
-Include references as needed (limit to one additional page): - 9.
-Provide a few sentences on progress toward uploading data to a common/standardized platform, if applicable:
+- 6. Student participation List all students participating in the project, their classification level (undergraduate, master's, Ph.D., post doc) and their field of study (degree major): Spencer Willman (Water Science & Management Master's student) has been working on the project. - 7.
+Provide special recognition awards or notable achievements as a result of the research: We have been invited to contribute a presentation at the NM WRRI's 59th Annual New Mexico Water Conference, New Mexico's Water Future: Connecting Stakeholder Needs to Water Information, which will be in Santa Fe on November 18-19, 2014. - 8.
+Include references as needed (limit to one additional page):